thuijskens/thuijskens.github.io/_drafts/2016-08-14-causal-modelling.md

 ---
 layout: post
-title: Causal analysis
+title: Causal analysis for observational studies in Python
 ---

 {: .center-image }
 ![]({{ BASE_PATH }}/images/2016_08_14/correlation.png)

 *"Correlation does not imply causation"* is one of those principles every person that works with data should know.
-It is one of the first concepts taught in any intro to statistics class.
-There is a good reason for this, as most of the work of a data scientist or a statistician does actually revolves around questions of causation:
+It is one of the first concepts taught in any introduction to statistics class.
+There is a good reason for this, as most of the work of a data scientist, or a statistician, does actually revolve around questions of causation:

 * Did customers buy into product X or service Y because of last weeks email campaign, or would they have converted regardless of whether we did or did not run the campaign?
-* Was there any effect of in-store promotion Z on the spending behavior of customers four weeks post the promotion?
+* Was there any effect of in-store promotion Z on the spending behavior of customers four weeks after the promotion?
 * Did people with disease X got better because they took treatment Y, or would they have gotten better anyways?

 Being able to distinguish between spurious correlations, and true causal effects, means a data scientist can truly add value to the company.